— This post was double-checked and freshened up in September of 2018. Happy reading! —

 Sticky Burr: Adventures in Burrwood Forest, by John Lechner.
 I never thought I would read a story about anthropomorphized burrs.
 That’s why John Lechner has published books and I have not, he has way more imagination!
 Sticky Burr usually spends his time playing the ukulele and painting, but when trouble arises, he’s the one the other burrs look to for good ideas.
 This book combines graphic novel storytelling with pages describing life in the village, the forest, etc. Rich fictional world, cute talking burrs, what’s not to love?
 (One caution: there’s a mean-spirited burr who does spend a lot of time spewing negativity, but I still think this is fine for even little kids.
 It’s so funny how the jerk burr always loses and gets so frustrated.)

 Stinky by Eleanor Davis.
 I did not want to bring this book home because of the title.
 Why would I want to read about stinky things?!
-C-Man and Boy Detective overruled me.
+My husband and son overruled me.
 I’m glad they did.
 It’s a nice little story about learning to overcome your fear of people who are different, and it doesn’t hit the readers repeatedly on the head with the lesson stick.
 If you don’t like toads, though, I’d give it a pass.

 Tippy and the Night Parade by Lilli Carré.
 I love this little book!
 The art style is so unique.
 It feels vintage without feeling dated.
 And I love how Tippy explains how she could have ended up with a bedroom full of animals and a bird on her head… even though all she remembers is falling asleep!
-Boy Detective grabbed this out of the library shelf and read it before I woke up one morning, then brought it to me in the dark whispering “Mom, you HAVE to read this!”
+My son grabbed this out of the library shelf and read it before I woke up one morning, then brought it to me in the dark whispering “Mom, you HAVE to read this!”
+He was not wrong.

 Zoe and Robot: Let’s Pretend.
 This is fun to read aloud, especially if you’re willing to do a robot voice.
 Zoe’s friend Robot just can’t seem to get the hang of her pretend mountain-climbing expedition!
 What can she do?
 Just keep trying, Zoe, it’s all going to work out.
 After digging through the Austin Public Library catalog for awesome picture books about robots and coming up with very little that interested me, and NO female characters in sight, I really appreciated this one.
-Boy Detective is six right now and we just read this, but we could have read it when he was much younger.
-He’s read it to himself repeatedly and still is asking for someone to read it to him.
+My son was six right when we read this, but we could have read it when he was much younger.
+He read it to himself repeatedly and still asked for someone to read it to him.